ereinhardt/AV-Player/README.md

 - (ONLY Mac-User): If you use macOS and an audio interface with more than 2 outputs, set it as the default output device (in your OS) to access all channels in the software.

 ## Debug:
-- In the `Debug` folder, there is a TouchDesigner patch for receiving Art-Net-Timecode (`HH:MM:SS:FF`) and UDP-Trigger messages in the network.
+- In the `Debug` folder, there is a TouchDesigner patch for receiving Art-Net-Timecode (`HH:MM:SS:FF`) and UDP-Trigger messages in the current network.
 - It folder also contains test video and audio material.

 ## Known Bugs (TODO):